 - Serious or fun?

-For more help with defining your brand and personality, download your brand personality worksheet.
+For more help with defining your brand and personality, take the brand personality quiz.

 Rather than tell people you’re friendly or fun, show it to them in your writing.
 For instance:

 - To make your content friendlier, use everyday words and ask more questions

 - To show you’re energetic, make your sentences shorter, and use sensory and emotional words